 Visitors to Musée Rodin can see these iconic pieces – with the exception of The Kiss – at the museum as they are permanent fixtures.
 Many of his other sculptures such as Iris, Messenger of the Gods, are also displayed at the museum.

-In addition, visitors can explore Rodin’s experimentation in other visual art forms through his abstracted paintings and drawings of the female nude.
+In addition, visitors can explore Rodin’s experimentation in other visual art forms through his abstract paintings and drawings of the female nude.

 The museum is located in the 7th arrondissement at 77 rue de Varenne 75007 Paris.